Sudo-JHare/IggyAPI/README.md

 ## Features

-- **Search IGs**: Query Implementation Guides using a search term with fuzzy matching.
+- **Search IGs**: Query Implementation Guides using a search term with semantic or string similarity matching.
 - **List Profiles**: Retrieve a list of StructureDefinitions (profiles) within a specified IG, with optional version filtering.
 - **Fetch Profiles**: Obtain a specific StructureDefinition by IG and profile ID, with an option to exclude narrative content.
-- **Cache Management**: Automatically syncs IG metadata from registries every 4 hours or on demand, with status reporting.
+- **Cache Management**: Automatically syncs IG metadata from registries every 8 hours or on demand, with status reporting.
 - **Robust Error Handling**: Provides detailed error messages for invalid requests or unavailable resources.
 - **Swagger UI**: Offers an interactive API documentation interface at `/docs`.